 Areas of Expertise & Civic Involvements

 Sered’s work explores how individuals and groups experience illness, death and suffering, as well as the ways in which powerful institutions manage, or do not manage, to exert control over those experiences.
 She is committed to hearing the voices of people affected by social and public policies, and has studied and written about the struggles of Americans who do not have health insurance, the impact of the Affordable Care Act on these American men and women, and the experiences of criminalized women as they cycle through shelters, rehabilitation facilities, homelessness and prison.
-Sered is involved with the Massachusetts Women’s Justice Network, Families for Justice as Healing, and the Commonwealth Fund.
+Sered is frequently called upon to provide expert testimony regarding health and criminal justice legislation at Massachusetts legislative hearings.

 Documents the day-to-day lives of forty women as they struggle to survive sexual abuse, violent communities, ineffective social and therapeutic programs, discriminatory local and federal policies, criminalization, incarceration, and a broad cultural consensus that views suffering as a consequence of personal flaws and bad choices.